vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/6_appendices/A_Math_and_Equations.md

 ·
 -
 Whatever you want to do, just do it to both sides.
 It's not always so straightforward.
 Sometimes we have to "undo" or "invert" a mathematical function.
-Consider for instance a familiar prob- lem: find the side length, a, of a right triangle whose other side is b and hypotenuse c.
+Consider for instance a familiar problem: find the side length, a, of a right triangle whose other side is b and hypotenuse c.
 We know from the Pythagorean Theorem that a2+b2 = c2, so that a2 = c2b2.
 But we want a, not a2.
 How do we "undo" the square?
 Take a page from Eq.
 A.7.
 We want a to the power of 1, so we want to raise a2 to whatever power will neutralize the 2 via multiplication.

 Looks like (square root) will do the trick.
 But we need to treat both sides: a =